The purpose of this Policy shall be to:

 - Meal Assistance: This benefit is available to the person/family handling the funeral arrangements or their designee to have a public dinner or potluck following the funeral of an eligible decedent as defined in §2.353(b) above.
 Any amount unspent for the meal, assistance will not be cashed out and shall remain in the Siletz Tribe’s Meal Assistance fund.

 - Death Beneficiary Benefit: This benefit is available to the ADULT person/family member of the deceased enrolled Siletz Tribal member, as defined in §2.363(A), designated as the beneficiary before his or her death.
 This benefit is not the property or asset of the deceased Siletz Tribal member as defined by §2.363(A).
-If no beneficiary was designated prior to death, the benefit will go unpaid and remain the property of the Tribe, available for disbursement within the Death Benefit budget.
+If no beneficiary was designated prior to death, the benefit will go unpaid and remain the property of the Tribe.

 V. Maximum Funding Limitations